-A squealing ATV belt signifies that something is not quite right with either the clutch assembly or the belt itself.
+A squealing ATV belt indicates something is not quite right with either the clutch assembly or the belt itself.
 It’s an annoying issue that may or may not be hard to fix at home.

-To simplify troubleshooting, we have structured the post according to the various symptoms your ATV may be having.
+To simplify troubleshooting, we have structured the post by typical belt-squeal symptoms.
 Under each symptom, we address the different issues that may be causing the behavior you are experiencing.

 Caution!
 Never turn on the key, start the engine, or run a four-wheeler with the clutch cover off.
-It is potentially very dangerous and may mess up components such as the KEBC actuator memory (Kawasaki ATVs).
+It is potentially hazardous and may mess up components such as the KEBC actuator memory (Kawasaki ATVs).

-With the bike in gear and at idle, the primary clutch should usually be spinning freely without the clutch sheaves touching the belt.
-As you apply throttle, the gap between the clutch sheaves gradually tightens so that it grabs and starts spinning the belt.
+With the ATV idling in gear, the primary clutch should usually be spinning freely without the clutch sheaves touching the belt.
+As you accelerate, the gap between the clutch sheaves gradually tightens so that it grabs and starts spinning the belt.

 When the clutch sheaves, for some reason, is grabbing the belt slightly when it should not, you get a belt squeal.
 It’s the friction between rubber and metal that is causing the characteristic squealing sound.

-Along with the squealing sound at idle, the bike may be having the following symptoms:
+Along with the squealing sound at idle, the bike may display the following symptoms:

 When the clutch sheaves are not spinning freely at idle, it causes tension on the gears inside the transmission.
 The tension between the gears may require that you use excessive force to operate the gear shifter.
 Sometimes, you won’t be able to shift gears at all.

-When in neutral, the primary clutch should not be spinning and cannot afflict any force on the belt.
+When in neutral, the primary clutch should not be spinning and cannot exert force on the belt.

 The squealing sound typically begins when the bike shifts into gear and the primary clutch activates.

-Belt size tolerances on a CVT transmission are small.
-A belt that is just a fraction too wide may cause unwanted rubbing issues.
+Belt size tolerances on a CVT transmission are marginal.
+A belt just a fraction too wide may cause unwanted rubbing issues.

 Aftermarket belts can offer better value, better performance, or both.
 But they may also be the cause of your belt squeal issues.

-The reason can be small variations in manufacturing tolerances.
+The reason can be minor variations in manufacturing tolerances.

 Most of the time, an aftermarket belt will work just fine.
 But when faced with a mysterious belt squealing issue, where no cause is to be found, your best bet is to install an OEM belt to see if this helps.